Amii-Open-Source/PlanTT/src/models/README.md

 - ```DNABERT``` integrates the [plain version](https://huggingface.co/zhihan1996/DNA_bert_6) of DNABERT6.

-- ```dDNABERT``` integrates a [distilled version](https://huggingface.co/Peltarion/dnabert-minilm-small) of DNABERT6.
+- ```DDNABERT``` integrates a [distilled version](https://huggingface.co/Peltarion/dnabert-minilm-small) of DNABERT6.
 For this particular model, embeddings shown in the figure above have size 384 instead of 768.